 Lebanese Couscous, also known as “pearl couscous” is the largest variety of couscous, a type of semolina pasta with origins in North Africa.
 The mild, nutty flavor of our Lebanese Couscous combines well with other spices and flavors in soups, stews and salads.

 Bring 4 cups of water to boil.
 Add 1 cup of couscous.
 Stir, and lower heat to a simmer.
 Cook for 23 minutes to al dente.
 Use immediately or drain and rinse with cold water.

 Storage & handling

 Store in a dry, cool place.

-Wheat Flour, salt.
+Durum semolina, salt.
 Contains wheat.

 In Lebanon, moghrabieh (the name for couscous in Lebanese) is generally a dish served at large gatherings of family and friends due to its extended cooking process.
 Lebanese Couscous simmers in the traditional combination of spices within this recipe giving the end product a deliciously fragrant flavor.